Professor of Mathematics, University of Kansas

 See the Math Department website for information about general information about KU Math graduate programs and information for current graduate students.

-Kate Pleskac (Graduate Advisor, kate.pleskac (at) ku.edu) and I are always happy to talk to students one-on-one and answer questions, provide advice, and discuss progress.
+Kate Pleskac (Graduate Program Coordinator, kate.pleskac (at) ku.edu) and I are always happy to talk to students one-on-one and answer questions, provide advice, and discuss progress.